 Variational Bayesian Reinforcement Learning with Regret Bounds

-We consider the exploration-exploitation trade-off in reinforcement learning and we show that an agent imbued with a risk-seeking utility function is able to explore efficiently, as measured by regret.
-The parameter that controls how risk-seeking the agent is can be optimized exactly, or annealed according to a schedule.
-We call the resulting algorithm K-learning and show that the corresponding K-values are optimistic for the expected Q-values at each state-action pair.
-The K-values induce a natural Boltzmann exploration policy for which the `temperature' parameter is equal to the risk-seeking parameter.
-This policy achieves an expected regret bound of Õ (L3/2SAT‾‾‾‾√), where L is the time horizon, S is the number of states, A is the number of actions, and T is the total number of elapsed time-steps.
-This bound is only a factor of L larger than the established lower bound.
-K-learning can be interpreted as mirror descent in the policy space, and it is similar to other well-known methods in the literature, including Q-learning, soft-Q-learning, and maximum entropy policy gradient, and is closely related to optimism and count based exploration methods.
+We consider the exploration-exploitation trade-off in reinforcement learning and we show that an agent imbued with an epistemic-risk-seeking utility function is able to explore efficiently, as measured by regret.
+The parameter that controls how risk-seeking the agent is can be optimized to minimize regret, or annealed according to a schedule.
+We call the resulting algorithm K-learning and we show that the K-values that the agent maintains are optimistic for the expected optimal Q-values at each state-action pair.
+The utility function approach induces a natural Boltzmann exploration policy for which the 'temperature' parameter is equal to the risk-seeking parameter.
+This policy achieves a Bayesian regret bound of Õ(L3/2 √SAT), where L is the time horizon, S is the number of states, A is the number of actions, and T is the total number of elapsed time-steps.
+K-learning can be interpreted as mirror descent in the policy space, and it is similar to other well-known methods in the literature, including Q-learning, soft-Q-learning, and maximum entropy policy gradient.
 K-learning is simple to implement, as it only requires adding a bonus to the reward at each state-action and then solving a Bellman equation.
 We conclude with a numerical example demonstrating that K-learning is competitive with other state-of-the-art algorithms in practice.